-5,150 Aboriginal and Torres Strait Islander students attend 209 independent schools in Queensland.
 Queensland's independent schools are implementing a range of strategies to improve educational outcomes for Aboriginal and Torres Strait Islander students and to foster greater understanding and respect for Indigenous peoples and cultures.

 Enrolments of Aboriginal and Torres Strait Islander students are increasing each year.
-Since 2013, Indigenous enrolments in Queensland's independent schools have increased to more than 5,150 students in 209 schools; thirteen (13) of these are majority Indigenous schools (50-100% Indigenous students enrolled).
+Since 2013, Indigenous enrolments in Queensland's independent schools have increased to more than 5,827 students in 214 schools; twelve (12) of these are majority Indigenous schools (50-100% Indigenous students enrolled).

-Independent schools in Queensland enrol nearly 642 Indigenous boarding students, representing 17.2% of all boarders, many of whom come from remote communities.
+Independent schools in Queensland enrol many Indigenous boarding students, many of whom come from remote communities.
 Independent boarding schools are often the only education option for many Aboriginal and Torres Strait Islander students from remote areas.
-Of the 34 independent boarding schools in Queensland, 30 enrol Aboriginal and Torres Strait Islander boarders.